Cost-Effective Design of Grid-tied Community Microgrid: Introduction

 \subsection{Motivation}

-The increasing demand for sustainable, cost-effective, and resilient energy systems has led to the widespread adoption of MGs as viable solutions for decentralized energy management.
-However, extant MG design methodologies frequently prioritize individual performance factors, such as economic feasibility, environmental sustainability, efficiency, and reliability, rather than synergistically integrating all the four aspects.
+The increasing demand for sustainable, cost-effective, and resilient energy systems has accelerated the widespread adoption of MGs as viable solutions for decentralized energy management.
+Despite this progress, existing MG design methodologies frequently focus on individual performance metrics.
+These include economic feasibility, environmental sustainability, efficiency, and reliability.
+However, they often fail to synergistically integrate all four aspects into a unified framework.
 This fragmented approach constrains the potential for MGs to operate optimally in dynamic and uncertain energy environments.
-Fig. \ref{fig:ch4_f1} presents a comparative analysis of the design approaches.
+A comparative analysis of the existing design approaches is presented in Fig. \ref{fig:ch4_f1}.